 My Professional Background

-Ours is a department of great experience, which can be used for the benefit of clients.
+For years I was part of the commercial department, a department of great experience, which can be used for the benefit of clients.
 As a firm, it is unlikely for us not to be able to come up with a good idea, plan or strategy on any particular subject.
 I was told when I was doing my ‘articles’ in the early seventies that our main purpose was to ensure our clients understood that we were shouldering their problems for them, so they could sleep easy in their beds at night – this is something that I know to be true.

 In my early days, I was engaged almost exclusively in court work – crime, divorce and injury law.
-I remember being punched in the nose by one rather angry husband outside the court which I’d acted for his wife.
+I remember being punched in the nose by one rather angry husband outside the court in which I’d acted for his wife.
 He was the same chap who was alleged in the divorce petition to have pulled off the head of the family budgerigar in front of the children.
 In his defence he said “I did not pull it off, it just came off in my hands”.